HOW TO BUILD A MOBILE APP IN 2019

 4. Choose needed mobile app platform

-One of the most common questions we get asked by people who are learning how to make mobile apps is, “Which is the best platform to create an app?”
-Some of the most common platforms include React.Native, Xamarin, Ionic, Swift, but there are plenty of other options on the market.
+One of the most common questions we get asked by people who are learning how to make mobile apps is, “Which is the most user-friendly platform” Some of the most common platforms include React.Native, Xamarin, Ionic, Swift, but there are plenty of other options on the market.
 Each platform has different pros and cons, and so it falls to you or your developers to carry out a little research to determine which platform makes the most sense to you.

 Of course, you can carry out this research yourself, but if you’re still in doubt, then it’s a good idea to hire a mobile app development team so that they can make the decision for you.
 If they’re good at what they do, they’ll already be familiar with the most popular options on the market.
 Moreover, after analysis of your business goals and needed features, they’ll recommend you a full technical stack, thereby increase value to your end users.